6 Best Corded Chainsaws – Top Picks, Reviews & Buyer’s Guide 2023

 Gas chainsaws don’t need electricity.
-They’ll run anywhere, so long as you have gas.
+They’ll run anywhere as long as you have gas.

 Always Tied to a Cord

 Since you need electricity, you’ll always be tied to an extension cord.
-That means that trees far from any plugs are going to be increasingly difficult to cut.
+Trees far from any plugs will be increasingly difficult to cut.
 The cord can really hold you back.

 Not as Powerful

-Though the technology has come a long way and electric chainsaws are now comparable to smaller gas chainsaws, they still don’t have the power of a behemoth 62cc chainsaw.
-If you’re going to do serious work such as chainsaw milling, you’re going to need the power of a big gas chainsaw.
+Though the technology has come a long way, and electric chainsaws are now comparable to smaller gas chainsaws, they still don’t have the power of a behemoth 62cc chainsaw.
+If you’re going to do serious work such as chainsaw milling, you will need the power of a big gas chainsaw.

 What to Look For in a Corded Electric Chainsaw

-Now that you know the advantages and disadvantages of corded chainsaws, if you still want the convenience of an electric saw, let’s discuss the traits you should prioritize when shopping for one.
+Now that you know the advantages and disadvantages of corded chainsaws and still want the convenience of an electric saw, let’s discuss the traits you should prioritize when shopping for one.

-You can get a general idea of how much power a saw is using by its amp rating.
+You can get a general idea of how much power a saw uses by its amp rating.
 The higher the amp rating, the more power the saw is pulling.
 So if you want to do any serious woodcutting, look for a saw with a 14-amp motor or higher.

-Some of the electric saws we tested were as light as nine pounds, while others were as heavy as 15 pounds.
-That may not seem like a lot, but after a few hours of cutting, the extra weight is going to leave you feeling worn out.
-This is especially true for smaller individuals or those who have pre-existing injuries or conditions.
+Some electric saws we tested were as light as 9 pounds, while others were as heavy as 15 pounds.
+That may not seem like a lot, but after a few hours of cutting, the extra weight will leave you feeling worn out.
+This is especially true for smaller individuals or those with pre-existing injuries or conditions.

-If you know that weight is going to be a concern for you, then look for an electric chainsaw that’s closer to nine or 10 pounds.
-But the more powerful 14-amp and 15-amp chainsaws tend to weigh a bit more, so you’ll have to balance the tradeoff.
+If you know that weight will be a concern for you, look for an electric chainsaw closer to 9 or 10 pounds.
+But the more powerful 14-amp and 15-amp chainsaws tend to weigh more, so you’ll have to balance the tradeoff.

-Chainsaws are in constant motion and things come loose.
+Chainsaws are in constant motion, and parts often come loose.
 This means that adjustments need to be made.
-Today, most of these saws feature convenient tool-free adjustment systems.
+Today, most saws feature convenient tool-free adjustment systems.
 But they’re not all created equal.
 Some are well-thought-out and easy to use, but others are a bit of a hassle or don’t work as well as hoped.

-Chainsaws, regardless of make or model, are still pretty dangerous.
+Chainsaws, regardless of make or model, are still dangerous.
 Look for features like a chain brake that place a premium on your own safety.
-When it comes to safety, you’re also going to want to weigh user comfort features as part of that.
+Regarding safety, you’ll also want to weigh user comfort features as part of it.
 User comfort reduces fatigue, which is a major contributor to accidents.
-And, of course, don’t forget to buy a full kit of safety equipment and use it.
+And, of course, don’t forget to buy a complete kit of safety equipment and use it.

 Out of all the saws we tested, the Husqvarna 414EL 16-Inch Corded Electric Chainsaw was our favorite.
-It’s got all the power of a gas chainsaw without the noise.
+It has the power of a gas chainsaw without the noise.
 At just 12 pounds, it’s lightweight but robust and has a well-designed tool-free chain tensioning system.

-The Makita 16-Inch Corded Electric Chainsaw was our runner up.
-It’s a bit cheaper but also a bit heavier.
-The built-in current limiter keeps the motor safe and a viewing window lets you check the bar oil at a glance.
+The Makita 16-Inch Corded Electric Chainsaw was our runner-up.
+It’s a bit cheaper but also heavier.
+The built-in current limiter keeps the motor safe, and a viewing window lets you check the bar oil at a glance.
 Best of all, you can close the automatic chain oiler to prevent leaks when not in use.

 For the best value, we recommend the Oregon CS1400 Corded Electric Chainsaw.
-It’s affordable on almost any budget, yet it’s got enough power to cut through any tree it reaches through thanks to the stout 15-amp motor.
+It’s affordable on almost any budget, yet it’s powerful enough to cut through any tree it reaches thanks to the stout 15-amp motor.

 - 2 The 6 Best Corded Chainsaws: